kitnil/awesome/README.md

 - [nix-venient](https://github.com/holidaycheck/nix-venient) - A collection of convenient commands for working with nix/nixpkgs
 - [postgres](https://github.com/docker-library/postgres) - Docker Official Image packaging for Postgres
 - [pfetch](https://github.com/dylanaraps/pfetch) - 🐧 A pretty system information tool written in POSIX sh.
-- [WoeUSB](https://github.com/slacka/WoeUSB) - WoeUSB is a simple tool that enable you to create your own usb stick windows installer from an iso image or a real DVD.
-It is a fork of Congelli501's WinUSB.
 - [mariadb](https://github.com/docker-library/mariadb) - Docker Official Image packaging for MariaDB
 - [docs](https://github.com/docker-library/docs) - Documentation for Docker Official Images in docker-library
 - [osht](https://github.com/coryb/osht) - Bash Testing with TAP/Junit output